olaidekashimawo/Chicago_Car_Crashes/README.md

 Encourage the use of advanced driver assistance systems (ADAS) for instance blind spot detection, lane departure warning, and automatic emergency braking.

 ### Next Step
+To further analysis to better understand the factors that contribute to crashes; This could involve analyzing crash data, conducting simulated driving studies, and analysis driver behavior and roadway design. location of the crash